Moderate-PG/Career_Post_tj/README.md

 I used [this
 document](https://docs.google.com/spreadsheets/d/1gQujXQQGOVNaiuwSN680Hq-FDVsCwvN-3AazykOBON0/edit#gid=0)
-as the source of players who had undergone Tommy John and the date of the surgery.
+as the source of players who had undergone Tommy John and the date of their surgery.
 To get the date of a players final appearance, I used data from the [Chadwick Bureau](https://github.com/chadwickbureau/baseballdatabank).
 I merged the ‘People’ and ‘Pitching’ files with the list of players with Tommy John to end up with my final list of players.